Table of Contents

 For the first time, the Verizon Data Breach Investigations Report (DBIR) reported cybersecurity incidents in the cloud that exceeded incidents in on-premise networks.
 Many of these cyber incidents in the public cloud are caused by two specific issues: excessive permissions and misconfigurations.
 To solve these issues, two types of solutions were developed Cloud Infrastructure Entitlement Management (CIEM) and Cloud Security Posture Management (CSPM).
-But which tool is the right tool?
+But which tool is the right tool for you?

 First, it is necessary to understand what each tool is designed to do.